studentinsights/studentinsights/docs/technical/new_instance.md

 Each district names its export files according to their own naming convention.
 We need to tell Insights what remote filenames to look for on the SFTP site.
 We also need to tell Insights what schools exist in those districts.

-There are three parts to the configuration: an `ENV['DISTRICT_KEY']`, other ENV variables, and a YAML config file.
+There are a few parts to the configuration: an `ENV['DISTRICT_KEY']`, other ENV variables, `PerDistrict`, and a YAML config file.

 ##### Setting `ENV['DISTRICT_KEY']`